Sandbags

 Sandbag Reuse and Disposal

-For sandbags that did not come into contact with floodwaters:
+For sandbags that did NOT come into contact with floodwaters:

 For sandbags that have come into contact with floodwaters: